maverity/PraeSolis/README.md

 # Welcome to my bio!

-I don't want to give a long paragraph about me so I'll just go straight to the point.
+Hi!
+I'm Solis, a rookie developer wanting to learn how to code.
+I'm proud to be able to have this experience of learning something new and something that will give me an advantage when it comes to my skills for the future.
+I'm a rather ambitious person, but if you get to know me, you'll see that I know how to find the balance between work and fun!

+Here's some information about me:

 - Age: 17
-- Personality Typology: ISTP 5w6 sp/so 583
+- Personality Typology: INTJ 5w4 sp/sx 514
 - Interests: Games, Computers (tech in general)
-- Career Goal: Landing a job as a Software Engineer or Game Designer and reaching mastery of at least 3 coding languages.
+- Career Goal: Landing a job as a Cybersecurity Engineer and reaching mastery of at least 3 coding languages.